smatechnologies/ibm-i-agent-docs/versioned_docs/version-18.1/events-utilities/client-email.md

  time.)
 - **eMail Address**: A 128-character string of one or more email addresses, where a semi-colon is used to separate the addresses.
   - The Use Code can group together multiple records in order to extend the list of e-mail addresses that would be used at one time for a message.

-##### Options

-- **2=Change**: The key fields of Acronym and Sequence Number cannot be changed, so use option 3=Copy then option 4=Delete to accomplish a change in the key fields.
-- **3=Copy**: This format of the display allows changes to the Acronym and Sequence number, and new values must be typed for one or both of the fields, but the new values cannot already exist in the master file.
-- **5=Display**: This format of the display does not support any changes to the data.

 ##### Functions